Substra/substra-documentation/docs/source/documentation/concepts.rst

 A set of training (train tuple or composite train tuple), aggregation (aggregate tuple) and testing tasks (test tuple) gathered together towards building a final model.
 Gathering tasks into a single compute plan will lead to a more optimized compute.

-Note that you can register a task alone, i.e. not put the task in a compute plan, but Connect will still create a compute plan for you for this specific task.
+Note that you can register a task alone, i.e. not put the task in a compute plan, but Substra will still create a compute plan for you for this specific task.

 Train tuple
 """""""""""